Sterling Moore

-Sterling Moore (born February 3, 1990) is an American former professional football cornerback and coach who is a defensive assistant for the New Orleans Saints of the National Football League (NFL).
+Sterling Moore (born February 3, 1990) is an American former professional football cornerback and coach who most recently served as a defensive assistant for the New Orleans Saints of the National Football League (NFL).
 He played college football at Southern Methodist University.

 Early life

 Moore attended Deer Valley High School, where he played as a wide receiver and defensive back.
 He also practiced basketball.

-He moved on to Laney College, where he became a starter at cornerback, appearing in 10 games as a freshman, while making 30 tackles, five interceptions, 9 passes defensed and one forced fumble.
+He then played at Los Medanos College before moving on to Laney College, where he became a starter at cornerback, appearing in 10 games as a freshman, while making 30 tackles, five interceptions, 9 passes defensed and one forced fumble.
 The next year, he received All-JUCO honors.

 After his sophomore season, he transferred to Southern Methodist University.
 He finished his college career after appearing in 19 games, while posting 59 tackles, 2 interceptions, 18 passes defensed, 2 sacks and one fumble recovery.

 Professional career

 Oakland Raiders

 On July 28, 2011, he was signed by the Oakland Raiders as an undrafted free agent.
 He was waived on September 3 and re-signed the next day to the practice squad.
 He was released on September 26.